OAGi/Score/docs/user_guide/index.rst

          ownership to.
 Use the filter on the top to find the desired end user and check the checkbox in front of it.

-      5. Click the “Transfer” button.
+      5. Click the "Transfer" button.

    2. Transfer ownership of a EUCC individually.

-      1. On the “Core Component” page, when a EUCC is in the WIP state and is owned by the current end user, there is a double-arrow icon next to the username of the owner.
+      1. On the "Core Component" page, when a EUCC is in the WIP state and is owned by the current end user, there is a double-arrow icon next to the username of the owner.